astrukarr/kanban-board/README.md

 - `/project/[slug]` - Kanban board with real-time collaboration
 - `/settings` - Profile and preferences (protected route - requires authentication)

+## Project Docs

+- The next steps roadmap and feature planning live in `docs/NEXT_STEPS.md`.
+Check that file for upcoming work, acceptance criteria, and implementation notes.

 ## Real-time Collaboration

 The app uses Yjs + y-websocket for real-time updates.
 Open the same project in multiple tabs to see live collaboration.